metno/emep-ctm/README.md

 [rel201106]:http://github.com/metno/emep-ctm/releases/tag/v201106
 [rel30]:    http://github.com/metno/emep-ctm/releases/tag/rv3

-The EMEP/MSC-W model is designed to calculate air concentrations and deposition fields for major acidifying and eutrophying pollutants, photo-oxidants and particulate matter.
+The EMEP MSC-W model is designed to calculate air concentrations and deposition fields for major acidifying and eutrophying pollutants, photo-oxidants and particulate matter.
 The Open Source releases are intended to: